 These 3 Ingredient Stovetop Glazed Pecans are simple to make, sugar-free, and delicious to munch on.
-They add flavor and texture to salads, ice cream, desserts, and more.
+Keto glazed pecans add flavor and texture to salads, ice cream, desserts, and more.
+This easy recipe is low carb, keto, gluten-free, grain-free, dairy-free, sugar-free, and Trim Healthy Mama friendly.

 With only 3 ingredients these are very simple to make.
 My goal is to always have a jar waiting.
 My favorite summer salad is spinach, berries, glazed nuts, feta cheese, and a balsamic vinaigrette.
 Since baby spinach comes washed and ready to be used it is quick and easy to make for lunch or a picnic.
 For dinner, I’ll add grilled chicken.